NYU SPS · May 2026 Prepared by Erin Callihan

 Certification in artificial intelligence590/mo

-Why this matters: SPS has the product for every one of these — but not the search real estate.
+Why this matters: SPS has the program for every one of these — but doesn't appear in the search results students see.
 The competitive frame narrows from "professional studies broadly" to "Harvard Extension specifically" — a sharper, more defensible position.

-The reframe: SPS doesn't have an AI visibility problem.
-It has an AI visibility underclaim problem.
-The earned authority exists — 500+ referring domains across AI-themed content.
-The school's positioning hasn't capitalized on it.
-This is a free competitive moat sitting unclaimed, and it plays directly into Pathway 04: Storytelling.
+The reframe: The reputation is already earned — 500+ referring domains across AI-themed content.
+The school's positioning just hasn't reflected that.
+Free competitive moat, sitting unclaimed — and it plays directly into Pathway 05: Storytelling.